djbritt/simple_php_api/README.md

 This API is super simple.

-It takes 1 string, no key, just a string.
+It takes 1 string, and a key.

 It stores the string into a JSON array in the same filepath as the script is in, data.json.